 Diane wasn’t exactly sure how it all worked, but she heard that she could collect a survivor benefit as early as age 60.
-Naturally, at 60 she went to the Social Security office to learn more.
-They told her she could collect this survivor benefit now, but that she would get more if she waited until age 62.
+Naturally, she went to the Social Security office to learn more.
+They told her she could collect her survivor benefit in a few months when she turned 60 but that she would get more if she waited until age 62.
 Technically this was true.

 Just before her 62nd birthday, she went back to her local Social Security office.
-They told her now that she was 62 she could collect her own retirement benefit amount, which would be $1,791 a month.
-But they also said if she waited until 66 she could collect a widow benefit based on Paul’s Social Security, which would be $2,706 per month.
-(This higher widow benefit is based on the amount Paul would have received if he had lived and filed at his age 66).
+As she was now 62, they told her she could collect her own retirement benefit amount, which would be $1,791 a month.
+But they also said if she waited until 66, she could collect a widow benefit based on Paul’s Social Security, which would be $2,706 per month.
+(This higher widow benefit is based on the amount Paul would have received if he had lived and filed at his FRA of 66).
 Technically this information they provided to her was also true.